-A Bayesian hypothesis test may be derived from a dichotomous form of Bayes' Theorem.
-Let A be an event, such as a military attack or cyber operations that have comparable consequences; i.e., deaths.
-Participants don't know if A will happen, only that it may happen.
-The probability of A happening is $P(\overline{A})$ and the probability of A not happening is $P(\overline{A})$.
+A Bayesian hypothesis test may be derived from a dichotomous form of Bayes' theorem.
+Let A be an event, such as a military attack or cyber operations that have comparable consequences; (i.e., deaths).
+Participants do not know if A will happen, only that it may happen.
+The probability of A happening is P(A) and the probability of A not happening is $P(\bar{A})$ .
 The consequences, or cost, of inaction are C if A is true.
-The cost of unnecessary action when A is not true is \overline{C} .
-Let d be some data that is a probabilistic indication of A. Knowledge of d helps decide if an action should be taken to avoid A. The probability of observing d given \overline{A} is $P(d|\overline{A})$.
+The cost of unnecessary action when A is not true is $\bar{C}$ .
+Let d be some data that is a probabilistic indication of A. Knowledge of d helps decide whether an action should be taken to avoid A. The probability of observing d given A is $\bar{C}P(\bar{A})$ .
 These definitions of cost may be thought of as the consequences of deciding contrary to the truth.
 One chooses to act on the belief that A is true if the following is true: